-As of December 31, 2012, we had U.S. net operating loss ("NOL") carryforwards of approximately \$26.6 million for U.S. income tax purposes, which expire from 2022 through 2032.
-To the extent these NOL carryforwards are available, we intend to use them to reduce any corporate income tax liability associated with our operations we might have in the future.
-Section 382 of the U.S. Internal Revenue Code of 1986, as amended (the "Internal Revenue Code") generally imposes an annual limitation on the amount of

-NOL carryforwards that might be used to offset taxable income when a corporation has undergone significant changes in stock ownership.
+As of December 31, 2013, we had U.S. net operating loss ("NOL") carryforwards of approximately \$45.7 million for U.S. income tax purposes, which expire from 2022 through 2033.
+To the extent these NOL carryforwards are available, we intend to use them to reduce any corporate income tax liability associated with our operations that we might have in the future.
+Section 382 of the U.S. Internal Revenue Code of 1986, as amended (the "Internal Revenue Code"), generally imposes an annual limitation on the amount of NOL carryforwards that might be used to offset taxable income when a corporation has undergone significant changes in stock ownership.
 As a result, prior or future changes in ownership could put limitations on the availability of our NOL carryforwards.
 In addition, our ability to utilize the current NOL carryforwards might be further limited by future issuances of our common stock.

-As of December 31, 2012, we had tax losses in the Commonwealth of Australia of approximately \$55.5 million.
-Continuing utilization of carry forward tax losses in Australia may also be affected by the issuance of our common stock in this offering and in the future.
+As of December 31, 2013, we had tax losses in the Commonwealth of Australia of approximately \$50.5 million.
+Continuing utilization of carryforward tax losses in Australia may also be affected by the issuance of our common stock in the future.
 This is because one test for carrying forward tax losses in Australia from year to year requires continuity of ultimate ownership (subject to the relevant tests in Australian tax law) of more than 50% between the loss year and the income year in which the loss is claimed.

-To the extent our use of our net operating loss carryforwards or tax losses is limited, our income could be subject to corporate income tax earlier than it would if we were able to use net operating loss carryforwards, which could result in lower profits.
+To the extent our use of our NOL carryforwards or tax losses is limited, our income could be subject to corporate income tax earlier than it would if we were able to use NOL carryforwards and tax losses, which could result in lower profits.